 Please click here for the signage around the school with regards to where you are permitted to park or stop.

 We don't mean to Nit Pick, but everyone has to be part of the battle against LICE !
-They are presently in our school.
 You may or may not know much about lice, but they can be as pesky and bothersome as the common cold.
 They don't care how busy you are and sometimes they just won't go away until everyone does their part to hunt them down and ensure they disappear.

 Please see attachment on "what to do & how to do it"